RAL-UC/SSMM/README.md

 The model information is contained in the XML model files.

+The simulation of the DAMM illustrates how to implement a motion controller to drive the mobile base to a target position, while simultaneously controlling the arms with a simple joint PD controller.
+More information about the controllers is contained in the code comments.
+The arms and base controllers can be replaced by more advanced controllers, e.g. optimal controllers in the operational space.

 Requires Python 3.x, MuJoCo 3.1.3, OpenGL.

 Version 1.0  - 2025.02.03